 1 pkg Tyson trimmed and ready chicken strips

 seasoning for chicken

-1 C finely chopped bell pepper (1/4th in)
+1 cup finely chopped bell pepper (1/4th inch)

-I went with the combination of great northern beans and cannellini beans.
-To me, the cannellini beans (basically white kidney beans) tend to be too tough so the great northern beans which are much softer (think white pork n beans) are a good balance to get the same proteins.
+I went with the combination of great northern beans and cannelloni beans.
+To me, the cannelloni beans (basically white kidney beans) tend to be too tough so the great northern beans which are much softer (think white pork ‘n beans) are a good balance to get the same proteins.
 Also, to cut back on the spice, I went with fire roasted tomatoes instead of Rotel and because I like the tang of green chilies, I added a can of that.